kurt-liao/nuxt3-movies/README.md

 # nuxt3-movies

-> NOTE: This project is still in progress, so some of pages are not done yet.
+> ❗NOTE: This project is still in progress, so some pages are not done yet.

 Movies and TV Shows app built with [Nuxt3](https://v3.nuxtjs.org/) & [Vue3](https://vuejs.org/) & [Tailwindcss](https://tailwindcss.com/) & [TMDB](https://www.themoviedb.org/) and [TypeScript](https://www.typescriptlang.org/).